15 vs. 30 Year Mortgage: Myths About Paying Off Your Mortgage

 Truth: Banks Set Interest Rates Based on What’s Best for Them

-But doesn’t a lower interest rate mean I pay less interest and keep more of my money?
+But doesn’t a lower rate mean I pay less interest and keep more of my money?

 Here’s the most important thing to realize about interest rates: they are the bank’s incentivizing tactics.

-The bank sets interest rates based on what’s best for them, not what’s best for you.
+The bank sets rates based on what’s best for them, not what’s best for you.

 When you’re earning, you want to get higher interest.
-That’s why the banks pay higher interest rates for what benefits them more greatly.
+That’s why the banks pay more for what benefits them.
 They’ll pay more on longer-term CDs than on short-term CDs.
-But to get the higher interest rate, you have to give up control and liquidity of your money for longer.
+But to get the higher rate, you have to give up control and liquidity of your money for longer.
 Giving you a higher interest rate, in this case, means the bank gains control of more money for longer, so they win.

 In each case, it’s to the bank’s benefit when they control capital, because that’s more money they can put to work.